-In these examples, what is important is how the Proximity Toolkit lowered the threshold for these students to begin their exploration of proxemics in the ubicomp context.
-The easy and direct access to proxemic information through the toolkit and API allowed them to rapidly prototype alternative system designs, all leading towards exploring the design space of future proxemic-aware ubicomp systems.
+(Xiang Anthony Chen) is an interactive drawing application in which drawing canvases displayed on people's portable computers gradually merge as a function of proxemic relationships between people and devices.
+For instance, from close to far distance, this ranges from: (a) merged workspaces when very close, (b) awareness of other people's work when sitting nearby, to no shared information when turning away (e.g., when people are sitting back to back).
+What is important in these examples is how the Proximity Toolkit lowered the threshold for these students to begin their exploration of proxemics in the ubicomp context (Table 2).
+Easy access to proxemic information through the toolkit and API allowed them to rapidly prototype alternative system designs, all leading towards exploring the design space of future proxemic-aware ubicomp systems.